luisanuneze/test-task-2/README.md

 **Install Bootstrap Vue like you did in `task-1`, so you have access to all bootstrap scss variables**.

-### 2. Turn this images (same section-different breakpoints) of a page section into code
+### 2. Turn these images (same section-different breakpoints) of a page section into code

 **Write HTML and SCSS the following section and follow the rules below**